 Welcome to Norfolk Steam Loco, the website of Norfolk Heritage Steam Railway Ltd., formed early in 2009 by a small group of enthusiasts in order to acquire, restore and operate an iconic steam locomotive.
-We are confident that she will be back in steam some time in 2016.
+All major work is now complete; the loco has been steamed, and should be running shortly.
+It is currently resident at Bressingham Steam Museum, and can be seen in the Continental Engine Shed alongside "King Haakon" and the Kriegslok "Peer Gynt".

 Similar loco, photo courtesy of the P H Groom Collection